 The rapyuta.io platform relies on a sub-component called the cloud bridge for implicitly establishing a communication channel between two or more ROS environments.
-It is an application-level bridge that offers many compelling features to ROS developers including ROS over the public internet and dedicated features for multi-robot ros communication
+It is an application-level bridge that offers many compelling features to ROS developers including augmented ROS over the public internet and dedicated features for dynamic multi-robot ROS communication.

-The rapyuta.io platform offers an elegant solution for multiple robot communication as a primary feature.
+The rapyuta.io platform offers an elegant solution for multiple robots communication as a primary feature.
 In the rapyuta paradigm, the component of each package is treated as an isolated ROS environment.
-While declaring the package the user is only required to provide the topics/services/actions required to be exposed by that particular component.
+While declaring the package you are only required to provide the topics/services/actions required to be exposed by that particular component.
 The platform is then responsible for connecting, managing and securing the ROS environments together.
 We introduce a set of new features aimed at making it a lot easier to use multiple robots.

-Each components environment offers a latched ROS topic /rapyuta_io_peers of type std_msgs/String, which contains the list of all connected peers in a comma-separated string, the first entity is always the alias of the local bridge.
+rapyuta.io automatically exposes a latched ROS topic /rapyuta_io_peers of type std_msgs/String, which contains the list of all connected peers aliases, the first entity is always the alias of the local bridge.